 Now this is a room which gives away a lot.
 It’s in the bathroom and toilet that we dispose of our mental/ emotional and physical waste.
 It’s also where we face ourselves and our insecurities in the mirror.If I check out someone’s bathroom and toilet and they are airy, clean and bright, they are likely to have good self-esteem and healthy emotions.
 On the other hand, if someone’s bathroom and toilet are mouldy or unclean I know I’m dealing with a client who is still avoiding things (especially feelings and confrontation) in their life.
 So folks – time to scrub that loo!

 I hope you’ve enjoyed reading this post as much as I loved writing it.
-For those who want to read more about Feng Shui, check out Clear Your Clutter by Karen Kingston or contact your local Feng Shui practitioner.
+For those who want to read about Feng Shui, check out Clear Your Clutter by Karen Kingston.
+I also recommend the energy healers listed below.

 What Your House Number Means – Property Numerology